bhambri94/voluum-apis/README.md

 ```

 While we run this project for the first time, we would need Google Account Access Token and Refresh Token.
-We need to enter the access key only for the first time to run.
+We need to enter a code for the first time while running this project.

-Once you run the `docker run` last command first time, a link will be displayed in the command line, which we need to open in a browser, it will ask for `Allow message` to use your account and grant access to write in Google Sheets.
-Once you click the Allow button, a token.json file will be generated at the root directory of the project.
+Once you run the `docker run` last command shared above, a link will be displayed in the command line, which we need to open in a browser, it will ask for `Allow message` to use your account and grant access to write in the Google Sheet.
+Once we click the Allow button, a code would be generated, that we need to paste in console, after successful verification a token.json file will be generated at the root directory of the project.
 Note: This file will need to be regenerated if we have created a new Docker build.

 ###Cron job